freeCodeCamp/chapter/CONTRIBUTING.md

 ## What do we need help with right now?

 We are in the very early stages of development on this new application.
 We value your insight and expertise.
 In order to prevent duplicate issues, please search through our existing issues to see if there is one for which you would like to provide feedback.
-We are currently trying to consolidate many of the issues based on topics (Docs, UI/UX, API architecture, Tech Stack, etc)
+We are currently trying to consolidate many of the issues based on topics like documentation, user interface, API endpoints, and architecture.

 ## How to submit an issue